By Marcin Wojtyczka

 - (Captain) Announce abandoning the ship

-- All crew to put on all available waterproof clothing, don lifejackets, and attach safety harnesses
+- All crew to put on all available waterproof clothing, don lifejackets and attach safety harnesses

 - Nominated person sends Mayday and notes present position (A)